dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/design-overview.rst

 for receiving HTTP requests from clients (which may be web browsers or other software), performing authentication and authorisation, querying and updating the RDF triplestore, transforming the results of SPARQL queries into Knora API responses, and returning these responses to the client.
-It is written in Scala_, using the Akka_ framework for message-based concurrency and the spray_ framework for web APIs.
+It is written in Scala_, using the Akka_ framework for message-based concurrency.
 It is designed to work with any standards-compliant triplestore.
 It can communicate with triplestores either via the `SPARQL 1.1 Protocol`_ or by embedding the triplestore in the API server as a library.

 Design Diagram
 ---------------